 No cars available for full Electric Car Grant nearly a month after launch

-The grant was launched on July 16 and offers a two-tier discount scheme for electric cars under £37,000.
+The grant was introduced on July 16, offering a two-tier discount scheme for electric cars under £37,000.

 Car dealers say this is stalling sales of EVs in showrooms as customers hold off purchases to see if their model will be offered a discount.

-The Society of Motor Manufacturers and Traders (SMMT) said new car sales in July were down five per cent and blamed ‘external factors’.
-Chief Mike Hawes called for ‘consumer certainty’ around the grant.
+The Society of Motor Manufacturers and Traders (SMMT) said new car sales in July were down five per cent and blamed “external factors”.

 “Why has this been so complicated?
 It shouldn’t have been linked to emissions for manufacturing – the idea here was to boost the sales of EVs and you can only do that with a simple scheme that covers them all.”